-However, he returned to killing in 1974 when he murdered Lorraine Marie Kelly and Mary Ann Pryor.
-This was less than a year after Cottingham and his wife had their first child.
+He started killing again in 1974, when he murdered Lorraine Marie Kelly and Mary Ann Pryor.
+That was less than a year after Cottingham and his wife had their first child.

 In 2022, Cottingham also confessed to the 1968 murder of Diane Cusick after DNA evidence linked him to the crime.

 Cottingham's former home